Four Easy Ways to Clean Your Home Without Harming the Environment

 You'll want to keep these five basic yet hard-working household items on hand at all times: distilled white vinegar, castile soap (or any mild dish soap), baking soda, coarse salt, and lemon juice.
 With these ingredients, you can create a few household cleaners of your own.
 If you'd like to add a touch of fragrance to DIY cleaners, add a few drops of an essential oil of your choice.
 Place a few spray bottles of all-purpose and glass cleaners in areas where you do frequent spot-cleans, like in the powder room and the upstairs bath.

 Harness the Power of Lemon Juice

 Lemons have wide-ranging cleaning benefits.
 The juice's citric acid can break down stains just as well as commercial cleaners, minus the toxicity.
-Freshly-squeezed lemon juice is also naturally antibacterial and eliminates lingering odors in tough spots like the kitchen sink disposal.
+Freshly-squeezed lemon juice is also naturally antibacterial and eliminates lingering odors in tough spots like the kitchen sink disposal—making it a great DIY all-purpose cleaner.
 Our favorite natural cleaning tip puts the citrus' juice to work cleaning wooden cutting boards, a notoriously stubborn surface.
 Simply slice a lemon in half and cover it in salt before scrubbing the surface of your board.

 Use Paper Towels Wisely

 It's tempting to rip off a new paper towel for every little spill, but Grandma was onto something when she reached for reusable cloth rags.
 Having a few linens in each "danger" zone-the kitchen, living room, dens, and the dining area-can help you dry up water spills or wipe away everyday smudges without creating extra waste.